JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/Tutorial_Chmy_MPI.md

 end
 ```

-You need to specify compute kernel to update the concentration
+You need to specify a compute kernel to update the concentration

 ```julia
 @kernel inbounds = true function update_C!(C, q, Δt, g::StructuredGrid, O)